Europe-U.S. data transfer deal used by thousands of firms is ruled invalid

 In addition, EU citizens have no means of legal recourse against the misuse of their data in the United States, the court said.
 A bill is currently winding its way through the U.S. Congress to give Europeans the right to legal redress.

-The United States, which in the run up to the decision had issued strenuous defences of its intelligence programmes, said it was "deeply disappointed" by the ruling.
+The United States, which in the run up to the decision had issued strenuous defenses of its intelligence programs, said it was "deeply disappointed" by the ruling.

-IBM (IBM.N) said it created commercial uncertainty and jeopardised the flow of data across borders.
+IBM (IBM.N) said it created commercial uncertainty and jeopardized the flow of data across borders.

 "The free movement of data across borders is the foundation of the global economy, facilitating everything from financial services and manufacturing to shipping and retail," said Christopher Padilla, Vice President of Government and Regulatory Affairs at IBM.

-Any company with a centralised HR database in the United States would need to transfer personal data there, and companies that do not have data centres in Europe often ship the data from their European clients across the Atlantic, lawyers said.
+Any company with a centralized HR database in the United States would need to transfer personal data there, and companies that do not have data centers in Europe often ship the data from their European clients across the Atlantic, lawyers said.

 However, they also said most multinationals, such as Facebook and Microsoft (MSFT.O), would probably be able to continue with business as usual as they already had alternative legal channels for transferring data to the United States.